faustfizz/php-crud-model/README.md

 # Standalone CRUD model class
 CRUD (create, read, update, delete) model class for standalone PHP projects, but with Laravel-like usage.
-Beside the model, it includes an autoloader, a configuration file loader and a PDO connector as well.
+Beside the model, it includes an autoloader, a configuration file loader and a PDO connector, with table prefix/suffix options as well.
 For full documentation visit [project´s Wiki page](https://bitbucket.org/viktormaar/php-crud-model/wiki/Home)

 ## Usage